dimxy/Documentation/docs/basic-docs/cryptoconditions/cc-assets.md

 * a token owner who want to sell some amount of tokens for the price proposed in the order runs `tokenfillbid` method.
 The sold token amount moves from the seller token cc address to the buyer token CC address and at the same time locked coins move from the global cc address to seller's address.
 Such sells might be repeated while there is a remainder of coins in the bid order.
 * at any time the order creator can cancel it with `tokencancelbid` method.
 The coin remainder would return to his address.

+To list currently active order there are `tokenorders` or `mytokenorders` methods.

-The rpc methods descriptions follow futher.
+The methods detailed descriptions follow further.

 ## assetaddress